-MARKETING 180 - 3 Units Survey of International Trade
+MARKETING 180 - 3 Units Survey of International Trade (Same as Business 180)

 A survey of global business operations, including international trade theory and practice, trade and investment, economic environments and institutions, legal and political environments, cross cultural management, marketing research, methods of market entry, physical distribution and finance..
 Three hours lecture a week.
 Letter grade only.
 This course may not be offered each semester.
 Transfer Credit: CSU.